quolab/splunk-add-on/DEVELOPMENT.md

 ## Building

-You can build the QuoLab add-on for Splunk using the following steps:
+You can build the QuoLab Add-on for Splunk using the following steps:

 First install: